 The facility’s design and its location in Chesterfield combining retail, entertainment and sports, differentiates it from others in the St. Louis area, many of which are older and in need of renovation.

-The new, state-of-the-art 84,000 square-foot facility will include the following features:
+The new, state-of-the-art 84,000 square-foot facility includes the following features:

 To evaluate the feasibility of a new ice facility in Chesterfield, Ballard*King and Associates conducted a market study to explore community need and demand.
-With the closure of Hardees, they felt there was “definitely a market for another 3 sheets of ice in the St. Louis area just to meet the current program demands.”
-Key to the success of a new arena is securing tenants to utilize ice time and generate income.
+With the closure of Hardees IcePlex, they felt there was “definitely a market for another 3 sheets of ice in the St. Louis area just to meet the current program demands.”
+Key to the success of the new arena was securing tenants to utilize ice time and generate income.
 Publicly supported developments also tend to fare better than privately owned ones.

 The MUHC is being developed through a public-private partnership of Chesterfield Hockey Association (CHA), the City of Chesterfield, St. Louis County, The Staenberg Group (TSG) and Mia Rose Holdings (MRH).
 CHA is the primary ice time consumer, ensuring utilization of ice time, and the City of Chesterfield brings public support to the table.
 Maryville University is a primary tenant and partner to CHA at the facility.

-Chesterfield Hockey Association (CHA) will own and operate the new MUHC and will utilize 2,400 hours of ice time (or about 60% of the total available) per year.
-The City of Chesterfield and St. Louis County have been extremely supportive of our efforts and has worked with the development team to use the existing Chesterfield Valley Transportation Development District to provide funding for the infrastructure and site development costs.
+Chesterfield Hockey Association (CHA) owns and operates MUHC and utilizes 2,400 hours of ice time (or about 60% of the total available) per year.
+The City of Chesterfield and St. Louis County have been extremely supportive of our efforts and have worked with the development team to use the existing Chesterfield Valley Transportation Development District to provide funding for the infrastructure and site development costs.

-A premier team of industry experts with extensive experience in ice rink development and large scale developments has been formed to develop the Project.
-The team includes The Staenberg Group (“TSG”) and Mia Rose Holdings (“MRH”).
+A premier team of industry experts with extensive experience in ice rink development and large scale developments were formed to develop the Project.

-MRH was formed in the fall of 2014 to develop a vision for a new ice rink facility in Chesterfield to support the growth of youth hockey.
-Tom Kaiman, the Principal of MRH, has a deep background in ice rink development and construction and was the design-builder of the St. Louis Mills Ice Zone (practice facility of the St. Louis Blues), the 2 sheet facility at the St. Peter's Rec-Plex and recently managed the renovations and new ice surface installation for the City of Brentwood.
+Tom Kaiman, the Principal of MRH, has a deep background in ice rink development and construction. and He was the design-builder of the St. Louis Mills Ice Zone (practice facility of the St. Louis Blues), the 2 sheet facility at the St. Peter's Rec-Plex and recently managed the renovations and new ice surface installation for the City of Brentwood.
 MRH is committed to ensuring youth hockey continues to grow in Chesterfield and the St. Louis region.